 This song, written in my cell at the Puchuncaví Prison Camp, speaks to a friend and fellow prisoner; it could be any one of the thousands behind bars.

-Doves on 100-peso coins (palomas en monedas de cien): Metal handicrafts was very popular in the jails and concentration camps, especially, the production of medallions and rings.
-The main raw materials for this work consisted of coins, spoons, and all sorts of metal containers.
+Doves on 100-peso coins (palomas en monedas de cien): Metal handicrafts were very popular in the jails and concentration camps, especially, the production of medallions and rings.
+The main raw materials for this work consisted of coins, spoons and all sorts of metal containers.
 With a hammer or similar tool, the craftsmen pounded the object, transforming it into a thin metal disc.
 Finally, these were cut and hammered until obtaining the desired shape.
-On the medallions we would etch the peace symbol: Picasso's dove.
+On the medallions, we would etch the peace symbol: Picasso's dove.